RimeValkyris/Luminous-E-Sports/README.md

 - Integrated Hamburger Menu for the Tablet and Mobile Device for proper navigation rules
 - Fixed the problem with the image routing that made the image not load during deployment
 - applied the Navigation Menu and The Footer to all Webpages
+- Removed Test Variable Image in About Page

 ## Notes and Post Scripts